Systematic effect induced by misalignment in a Reflective Polarization Modulator for CMB, and application to the LiteBIRD case: Simulated Data Analysis in the case

 \item The first step of our analysis is to generate maps using LBS containing only the CMB, with all three components: $I$, $Q$, and $U$.
 These are the maps that will be scanned while varying $\alpha$.

-\item The second step involves calculating the residual maps, defined as the output maps with systematics minus the input maps, as well as the angular power spectra of both the output and residual maps.
+\item \simone{The second step consists of computing the residual maps.
+These are defined as the difference between the output maps, which include systematics, and the corresponding input maps.
+Although residuals could also be computed as \( M(\alpha) - M(0) \), given that we use interpolation, we found the differences between the two definitions to be negligible.
+Only the case \(\alpha = 0\) shows interpolation-related residuals, as the wedge contribution dominates otherwise.
+This definition was chosen to ensure consistency and comparability of the results across different studies like~\cite{Carralot_2025, Giardiello_2025}.
+Subsequently, we compute the angular power spectra for both the output and residual maps.}